To create a public park in the centre of Birmingham

 Did you know that the council’s own Parks and Open Spaces Strategy (Section 5.4) highlights a lack of existing public open space in the city centre?
 In wards that cover the Digbeth area, the current open space provision is much lower than the council's target of 2 hectares per 1000 residents.
 Now 2000 additional homes are being proposed in the Masterplan with clearly an insufficient amount of new open space to go with it.
 Eastside Park and the Cathedral Green are the only green areas in or very near to the city centre for local residents and visitors.

 Other global cities are known and celebrated for having signature parks at their centres, for example London, Berlin, New York and Washington.
 In fact, Central Park in New York is a main visitor attraction and generates $1Billion annually to the local economy.
-There is no doubt that global cities benefit from having well-known parks at their centres and the wholesale markets site is the last area of large open space left in Birmingham's city centre, and one still in public ownership, that could be transformed in this way.
-So now it’s our turn and our last chance to have a large city centre park.
+There is no doubt that global cities benefit from having well-known parks at their centres.
+The wholesale markets site is the last area of large open space left in Birmingham's city centre, and one still in public ownership, that could be transformed in this way.
+So now it’s our turn and our last chance to have a unique city centre park.
 Situated right next to the Bullring, it would be the missing piece of the jigsaw, a green hub that connects different parts of the city, making a legacy for generations to come.
 So please join the campaign to turn a brownfield site into a green one by signing this petition and following updates on the CityPark4Brum website, as well as on Twitter, FaceBook & Instagram.